Cuates/centosinstall/database/postgresql/ReadMe.md

 * Sequence Last Value
   * `select last_value from <tablename>_<tableID>_seq;`

-* Drop Extension
+* Drop Extension **NOTE postgresql-contrib has to be installed before initial setup**
   * `drop extension if exists <extension_name>;`

-* Create Extension
+* Create Extension **NOTE postgresql-contrib has to be installed before initial setup**
   * `create extension if not exists <extension_name> with schema public;`

 * Table Drop